 The overlap between the banking exam syllabus and the UPSC EPFO APFC syllabus is minimal.
 Banking exams primarily focus on quantitative aptitude, reasoning, English, and current affairs, whereas the EPFO APFC exam, besides quant, English, and reasoning, also requires knowledge of social security, labor laws, history, polity, and other related subjects.

-UPSC EPFO Exam Centers
+UPSC EPFO Exam Centers: Full City-Wise List

 The UPSC EPFO EO/AO and APFC 2025 Phase 1 recruitment test will be held across a wide range of centers throughout India.
 These centers are spread across different regions: